AStcherbinine/omegapy/README.md

 pip3 install .
 ~~~

-## Update
-Go to the previously cloned repository, pull the last updates, and install them with pip:
+**Update:** Go to the previously cloned repository, pull the last updates, and install them with pip:
 ~~~bash
 cd omegapy
 git pull